lumocrypto/CryptoDashboard/README.md

 2. Download the runner.txt file and put it in the same location as the above.
 3. Open the runner.txt file and put in between the " " the path that the cryptodashboard.py is.
 4. save the runner.txt as a .bat file, by renaming it to runner.bat when saving.
-5. Execute the runner.txt file
+5. Execute the runner.bat file

 Be aware that the script takes a while to load.